 While it may not have the highest power output, the Sony SACS9 comes with a whole bunch of features ranging from amazing low end sounds to an easy tuning process to customize the sound to your needs.
 Even though the design doesn’t stand out much, it does come with a form of simplicity along with compactness making it easy to place in your home theatre system.
+If you want a device that will store your music and play it, check out the Olive 03HD music server review.
 And so, with all that paired with an automatic audio sensing feature and a speaker design that is greatly durable, the Sony SACS9 is one of the best subwoofers you can get at its price range.
 If you want to make it easy to connect to this Sony, take a look at playGO USB review.

 Why We Like It – Sony SACS9

 Available at a very affordable price, the Sony SACS9 is a subwoofer that can easily make an excellent addition to your home theater system.
 It delivers a strong performance when watching movies or just enjoying the beats of any music.
 You even get a pretty wide frequency range, offering you high quality low ends all while measuring to be a compact subwoofer with a seemingly simple but elegant design.
 If you want the most upgraded speaker, you should also read our review of the Audi/B&O telescoping speaker system.